On Oct. 9, 1804, a snow hurricane struck Eastern New England, the first time in recorded history a tropical storm produced snowfall.

 He concluded the snow hurricane was the most severe storm ever felt in New England.

-This story about the Great Snow Hurricane was updated in 2017.
+This story about the Great Snow Hurricane last updated in 2022.